Rhubarb Crisp

 • Orange juice and zest – They add citrusy fragrance and freshness to the tangy filling.

-• Almond flour and walnuts – They add nutty crunch to the crumble topping.
+• Almond flour and walnuts – They add nutty crunch to the oat topping.

 • Brown sugar – It sweetens the topping.
-Light and dark both work great!
+Dark and light brown sugar both work great!

 • Whole rolled oats – They become crisp and golden brown in the oven, giving the topping amazing texture and toasty flavor.